adriansantonja/adriansantonja.github.io/content/current/WP2/index.md

 ---
-title: "The Pernicious Air Quality and Mortality Effects of Low Emission Zones – Evidence from Madrid Central"
+title: "- The Pernicious Air Quality and Mortality Effects of Low Emission Zones – Evidence from Madrid Central"
 date: 2025-02-11
 authors:
   - admin